62-Year-Old Laurel Man Charged In 40-Year-Old Rape, Murder

 At the time, police collected evidence from the scene and conducted an investigation, but never identified a killed.
 In early 2021, investigators received results of a DNA test performed on items discarded at the scene and linked Bradberry to the crime.

 “I applaud the diligent persistence of our police investigators who, after 40 years, have never given up trying to solve this case,” said Howard County Executive Calvin Ball.
 “Hopefully, this arrest will bring some measure of closure to the victim’s family and all those who knew her.
-“MORE NEWS: Child Tax Credit: How Much Will You Get Each Month?
+“MORE NEWS: Keith Davis Jr. Charged With Attempted Murder In Prison Stabbing, State's Attorney's Office To Prosecute

 After obtaining additional information, police charged Bradberry in the murder.
 He is currently being held at the Howard County Detention Center on $25,000 bond.